-Reciprocating pumps uses a amount of water that is collected in an enclosed volume and is sent to discharged by applying pressure.
+Reciprocating pumps use the amount of water that is collected in an enclosed volume and is sent to discharge by applying pressure.
 Reciprocating pumps are used with low volume flow at high pressure.

 This pump consists of a piston that moves back and forth in a fixed cylinder.
 The piston is fastened to the crankshaft via a connecting rod.
 This piston moves as the movement of the connecting rod are due to the movement of the crankshaft.
 This crankshaft connects to a motor which helps it to turn.

 These are types of pumps where a high-pressure seal is connected with a piston.
 Piston pumps are used to move liquids or gases and they operate over a wide range of pressures.
 In this, the pumps can also deal with viscous media and media containing solid particles.

 This pump works by means of a piston cup which provides the oscillating mechanism where the down-stroke causes the pressure difference.
 This action fills the pump chambers, where the up-stroke pumps the fluid out for the required application.
 It is usually used in systems that require high and consistent pressure.

 #2 Plunger Pump

 In this type of pump, the high-pressure seal is fixed and a cylindrical plunger slides through the seal.
 Plunger pumps use a plunger instead of the piston to move media through a cylindrical chamber.